ubports/docs.ubports.com/appdev/guides/importing-CH-urldispatcher.rst

             //Start timer for Registering Status
             checkStatus.start()
         }

+Remember to check that %u (to receive 1 URL) or %U (to receive 1 or more URLs) is present under the ``Exec`` line in the `.desktop <https://gitlab.com/ubports-linphone/linphone-simple/-/blob/master/linphone.desktop.in#L7>`_ file of the app.

 What happens if more than one app has the same URL type defined?
 ----------------------------------------------------------------